Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

+- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- The Padres' 3.89 team ERA ranks sixth among all league pitching staffs.
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.88).

-- Padres pitchers combine to give up 149 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.